Our Vision for our curriculum

 The curriculum is designed to be broad, balanced and relevant to the experiences and needs of the pupils.
-It is structured to allow a progression in the acquisition of skills, knowledge and understanding.
+It is structured to allow a clear progression in the acquisition of knowledge in all subjects.
 All pupils will have opportunities to experience all areas of the curriculum.
 All pupils will have the opportunity to learn from first-hand experiences, including through the extended curriculum and after-school activities.
-All pupils will be encouraged to develop their awareness of the community in which they live and be provided with opportunities to enterprise
+All pupils will be encouraged to develop their awareness of the community in which they live and be provided with opportunities for enterprise

 The school follows the National Curriculum in all areas.
 Details of the National Curriculum are available in school and “on line” at www.standards.dfes.gov.uk if you should wish to see them.

 As we have mixed-aged classes, we have a two year cycle to ensure that there is coverage.
 For mathematics, we ensure that our classes are split into separate cohorts so that we can teach for mastery.

 We use a variety of schemes of work to ensure that all subjects have clear progression in knowledge.
 However these have been personalised to ensure that they reflect the needs and nature of Barrowford St Thomas.